We help enhance your investment skills

 While RCA is a wise investment strategy against market volatility, it also requires some forethought.

-2. Select the instrument you want to stay invested in for a long time: Invest in a fund you're confident will only see bullish trends in the future.
+• Select the instrument you want to stay invested in for a long time: Invest in a fund you’re confident will only see bullish trends in the future.
 However, if the fund performance has been consistently poor, redeem the shares to cut your losses.
-Only then you can tide over the fluctuations in unit prices and maximise gains in the long haul.
+Only then can you tide over the fluctuations in unit prices and maximize gains in the long haul.

 Additional Read: Why are SIPs an Ideal Choice for the First-time Investor?